alexandermckay/generate-test-ids/README.md

 ## Why

-When using the fantastic `@testing-library` libraries I found myself becoming concerned that as a project grew so did two risks:
+When using the fantastic `@testing-library` libraries I found myself becoming concerned that as a project grew so did two connected risks:

 - Duplication risk: the same test id was used for multiple elements.
 This could result in false positives or the wrong element being selected
-- Sync risk: a test id string could be different to the string on the element without any warning
+- Sync risk: an id string defined in a test file could be different to the test id defined in a component file

 To remove these unnecessary risks I started creating test id objects like this: